 Establishing communication with the talking data involves interpreting the data in a sound and methodological fashion.
 The details of your talking data or recorded files can help you draw your hypothesis and the future course of your qualitative research.
 Here the principles of naturalized and denaturalized transcription come in handy.
 It depends on the researcher, how he or she will communicate with the talking data.
 For example, denaturalized transcription helps in data structuring, but by adhering to the principles of naturalized transcription the data is more realistic, authentic and highly representative.
 So, it depends upon the discretion of the research which principles of transcription would he or she wishes to give importance to during the course of the research.

 Establishing Data Authenticity

-When conducting an empirical qualitative research, establishing data credibility is very important.
-This essentially involves taking a feedback from the participants of the research.
-This is referred to “validation interview” as a way of initiating “a dialogue between [research participants] and [researcher] intended to confirm, substantiate, verify or correct researcher [‟s] findings”.
+When conducting empirical qualitative research, establishing data credibility is very important.
+This essentially involves taking feedback from the participants of the research.
+This is referred to “validation interview” as a way of initiating “a dialogue between [research participants] and [researcher] intended to confirm, substantiate verify or correct researcher [‟s] findings”.

 Doing an interview transcription is a very mundane and repetitive task.
 Because of this many researchers engage professional Transcription providers such as Eyered.
 Hiring a professional transcriptionist is cost effective, but most importantly helps you save on time, thus allowing you to focus on other important aspects of your academic research.
 Most transcription providers have highly trained and skilled transcriptionists, therefore accuracy of the work in not much of a concern.
 However, before outsourcing the task of interview transcription to an agency, if it best to let them know your requirement to reduce the complexity of the task.